What happens at a jury trial

 There are many types of witnesses that can be called during a case.
 Witnesses may include forensic scientists, police officers, medical experts, eyewitnesses and others.
 Some evidence is very detailed and specialised.
-Please listen carefully to all the evidence and pay attention to any exhibits, as this will be the basis on which you must decide your verdict.
+Listen carefully to all the evidence and pay attention to any exhibits, as this will be the basis on which you must decide your verdict.

 Court reporters/stenographers/shorthand writers

 The Crown Court is a court of record and all proceedings are accurately recorded by a digital recording system operated by the court clerk, or by a shorthand writer or stenographer.

 The stenographer or shorthand writer sits beside the court clerk and records everything that is said in court.
 This record may be used if the case goes to appeal.

 Court crier/tip staff